materialdigital/application-ontologies/tensile_test_ontology_TTO/README.md

 [PMD website](https://materialdigital.de/download/) (download section, available after free registration), this [PMD GitHub repository](https://github.com/materialdigital/application-ontologies/tree/main/tensile_test_ontology_TTO) and on [MatPortal.org](https://matportal.org/ontologies).

+Moreover, an exemplary TTL file is given in this repository which resulted from data mapping of typical tensile test data that was published on an open access [Zenodo repository](https://zenodo.org/record/6778336) to the TTO applying the [Ontopanel tool](https://yuechenbam.github.io/src/main/webapp/index.html).

 The TTO was strongly designed on the basis of the PMD Core Ontology ([PMDco](https://github.com/materialdigital/core-ontology)).
 Accordingly, classic PMDco concepts are re-used and concepts included due to the consideration of the tensile test are always connected to PMDco concepts.